KTOrTs/checkmk_update_script/README.md

 # ✅ Checkmk Update Script

-This script automates the update process for **Checkmk Raw Edition** sites on Debian/Ubuntu systems.
+This script simplifies the update process for Checkmk Raw Edition sites on Debian/Ubuntu systems.

 ---